pytorch/xla/API_GUIDE.md

 `bfloat16` on TPUs.

 XLA tensors on TPUs will always report their PyTorch datatype regardless of the actual datatype they're using.
-The conversion is automatic and opaque.
+This conversion is automatic and opaque.
 If an XLA tensor on a TPU is moved back to the CPU it will be converted from its actual datatype to its PyTorch datatype.